Secure CheckoutPersonal information is secured with SSL technology.

-1. Comparison of the Electronic Properties of Lanthanides with Formally Isoelectronic Actinides
+1. Comparison of the Electronic Properties of f 7, f 8, and f 9 Lanthanides With Formally Isoelectronic Actinides

 Handbook on the Physics and Chemistry of Rare Earths: Including Actinides, Volume 53, is a continuous series covering all aspects of rare earth science, including chemistry, life sciences, materials science and physics.
 The book focuses on rare earth elements [Sc, Y, and the lanthanides (La through Lu], but when relevant, information is included on the related actinide elements.
 Individual chapters are comprehensive, up-to-date, critical reviews written by highly experienced, invited experts, with this release including chapters on a Comparison of the Electronic Properties of Lanthanides with Formally Isoelectronic Actinides, Redox catalysis with redox-inactive rare-earth ions in artificial photosynthesis, and more.